sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - HIL: Harware in a loop

 #### EQUIVALENCE PARTITIONING:
-The inputs to the sistem are classified into groups or value ranges, that have and expected equivalent response, so they are expected to be processed in the same way.
+The inputs to the system are classified into groups or value ranges, that have and expected equivalent response, so they are expected to be processed in the same way.
 This groups of values, can be for example: group of correct or valid inputs or data, group of incorrect (or not valid) inputs or data.
 These ranges of values, are kwnown as 'partitions'.
 This way the test, are designed so the check the behavior of the system for every partition.

 - Equivalence partitioning can be used in any test level. (unit, component, integration, system ...)

+EXAMPLE:
+A system has a integer numeric input and only data betwen 50 and 100 (both numbers included) is accepted as a valid data.
+How shoud be an equivalence partitining test designed?

+The valid data is only the integer numbers that belong to [50,100], otherwise is an invalid data.
+Thus there is three intervals:

+ - [0, 50): first partition- invalid data
+ - [50, 100]:second partition- valid data
+ - over 100: third partion- invalid data

 #### BOUNDARY VALUE ANALYSIS: